joaotavora/yasnippet/doc/snippet-expansion.rst

 -----------------

-YASnippet does quite a bit of filtering to find out which snippets are eligible for expanding at point.
+YASnippet does quite a bit of filtering to find out which snippets are eligible for expanding at the current cursor position.

 In particular, the following things matter: